What is a watermarked PDF?

 PDF watermarking is a useful way to link an identity to a document.
 The PDF watermark may be something as simple as a unique number which is associated with the authorized user of a document, or it may be their name, email address, company name and so on.
 The point of this PDF watermark is to make it clear who the source of the document is if it is not intended to be copied and passed around.
 This technique has been in use for a long time to identify the source of documents ‘leaked’ to the press or who it was obtained from by IPR pirates.
 The PDF watermark works because the source of the information (whether a leaked or pirated document) usually does not want to be linked to it.
 This does mean that when using PDF watermarking in this way you need to have a clear link between the identity on the document and the identity of the entity that it was authorized to.

 Using watermarks to establish ownership

 The owner of the document may be different to the document Publisher.
 If for example a reseller has been given permission to sell a book, report, etc. then they might want to add a PDF watermark that establishes them as the authorized reseller.

-PDF print watermarks – add watermark to PDF only when printing
+PDF print watermarks – add print only watermark to PDF files

 The most common reason why people want to add PDF watermarks only when the PDF file is printed (i.e. no watermark is displayed when the document is viewed) is to prevent printed copies from being easily re-distributed.